scrapinghub/web-poet/docs/advanced/fields.rst

     class ProductPage(ItemPage[Product]):
         # ...

-When :class:`~.ItemPage` is parametrized with an item class, its ``to_item()`` method starts to return item instances, instead of ``dict`` instances.
+When :class:`~.ItemPage` is parametrized with an Item Class, its ``to_item()`` method starts to return item instances, instead of ``dict`` instances.
 In the example above ``ProductPage.to_item`` method returns ``Product`` instances.

-Defining an Item class may be an overkill if you only have a single Page Object, but item classes are of a great help when
+Defining an Item Class may be an overkill if you only have a single Page Object, but Item Classes are of a great help when

 * you need to extract data in the same format from multiple websites, or
 * if you want to define the schema upfront.